Online Therapy for Children and Young People

 Alongside the current mental health difficulties, it is always helpful to gain an understanding of your child's journey to date such as their development or significant events in their life.

-Whilst you may not need to be present for all the appointment, it is important to remain close by to offer support during or afterwards.
+Whilst you may not need to be present for the whole appointment, it is important to remain close by to offer support during or afterwards.

 We understand that it may be a big step to discuss problems and difficulties.
 Our aim is to ensure that both the child and parent feel comfortable, supported, and understood in the assessment.